keptn/enhancement-proposals/text/0002-test-finished-with-test-result.md

-# Replace this with your awesome KEP title
+# Behavioral change of JMeter

 Behavioral change of the testing service in Keptn (jmeter-service) to not send evaluation-done events, but rather a test-finished events with a test result.